sammesel/Arc-DPS-troubleshooting/Step-02-Eliminate-decommissioned-machines.md

 ![Alt text](IMAGES/010_AzurePortal_SearchAzureArc.jpg "Search for Azure Arc")

-A.1. type Resource Graph at search bar<br>
+A.1. type Azure Arc at search bar<br>
 A.2.
 Click on Azure Arc<br>

 A.3.
 Azure Arc screen will display<br>